afrozalopa/Machine_Learning_With_Python/README.md

 #### (C) Split the original dataset into the train set (80%) and the test set (20%),
 #### (D) Perform Linear Regression and Predict the 'Price' from the test set,
 #### (E) Find the RMSE value from the actual test data and the predicted data.
+#### Perform One-hot Encoding

+#### Split the original dataset into the train set (80%) and the test set (20%),

+#### Perform Linear Regression and Predict the 'Price' from the test set,

+#### Show the coefficients of your linear regression model for each feature and show the y-intercept value of your linear regression model.
+(Interpret the coefficients)

+#### (F) Find the MAE, MAPE, MSE, RMSE, coefficient of determination values from the actual target variable and the predicted target variable.

+#### (G) Compare the actual and predicted target variable through visualization